sts10/phraze/readme.markdown

 curse-argues-valves-unfair-punk-ritual-inlet
 ```

+### Changing the strength of the passphrase
+By default, Phraze will generate a passphrase with at least 80 bits of entropy.
+But you can change that.

 If you want to change the strength of the passphrase, I recommend that you use `-e` to specify the minimum amount of entropy, in bits, that your passphrase must have.
 ```
 $ phraze -e 105
 filmmakers-sands-accounts-spokesman-things-police-victims-winters-griffin
 ```
-(If a minimum entropy amount is not specified, Phraze will generate a passphrase with _at least_ 80 bits of entropy.)

 If you want to specify the number words INSTEAD of minimum entropy, you can use `-w` to specify the number of words for Phraze to use.
 Cannot be used with `-e`/minimum entropy option.
 ```